Annual Compliance for Foreign Assets

 Companies Making Overseas Direct Investments (ODI)

-If an Indian company has invested abroad—JV, WOS, or stake in a foreign company—it must file the return, even without returns yet.
+If an Indian company has invested abroad—JV, WOS, or stake in a foreign company—it must file the return, even if no returns have been generated yet.

 LLPs with Foreign Investment

-LLPs with foreign capital contributions or assets/liabilities must submit the FLA Return.
-This includes LLPs with non-resident partners.
+LLPs with foreign capital contributions or foreign assets/liabilities must submit the FLA Return.
+This includes LLPs having non-resident partners.

 Companies with External Commercial Borrowings (ECBs)